danielclark141/Inventory-Analysis-Case-Study/README.md

 My goal for this project is to analyze raw inventory data for a fictional company to reveal insights that can help the management team build a robust inventory stocking plan capable of meeting future customer demand.

 # About the Data:
-For my analysis, I used he Inventory Analysis Case Study found on Kaggle.
+For my analysis, I used the Inventory Analysis Case Study dataset found on Kaggle.
 This dataset contains millions of inventory movement records, including purchases, sales, beginning inventory and ending inventory.
 For my analysis, I chose to use MySQL to analyze the data and Tableau to visualize some of the insights found in my analysis.

 [Click here to view the Kaggle dataset](https://www.kaggle.com/datasets/bhanupratapbiswas/inventory-analysis-case-study?select=SalesFINAL12312016.csv)